Lajos Balogh: Athletics career

 Born in Budapest, the capital of Hungary, Balogh competed for Műegyetemi AFC – the sports club of the Budapest University of Technology and Economics – between 1922 and 1936, subsequently he switched to Magyar AC (1937–1944).
 Competing in sprint events, decathlon and long jump, Balogh achieved his best results in the latter one, winning four Hungarian Athletics Championships titles (1928, 1930, 1931, 1933).
 He also improved the Hungarian national record, first in 1929 to 7.43 metres, then in 1933 to 7.49 metres.

 During his university years he participated at the Universiade – also known then as Student World Championships and International University Games –, winning the bronze medal in the long jump in 1928 and the silver in 1930.
 Balogh was also present at the 1928 Summer Olympics in Amsterdam.
 Allocated to the Group C in the qualifying round of the long jump, he finished sixth of out then jumpers with 6.79 metres, thus failed to make it to the final round and eventually ranked 23rd.

+Balogh won the British AAA Championships title in the long jump event at the 1933 AAA Championships.

 After his retirement he worked as a coach and sports official and earned his coaching diploma in 1953.
 One of his most notable students is Olympic champion high jumper Ibolya Csák.
 In 1946 he acted as president of the Hungarian Athletics Association for a brief period.